The Daleks’ Master Plan 11-12

 Me: I like Beaus best.

-When Sara and Steven arrive at the Dalek base, only to find it deserted, Sue has an interesting theory.
+When Sara and Steven arrive at the Dalek base, only to find it completely deserted, Sue comes up with an interesting theory.

 Sue: Perhaps they’ve landed in the wrong time zone.
-Maybe they are too late and the universe has already been invaded, or maybe they’re too early and nothing has actually happened yet.
+Maybe they’re too late and the universe has already been invaded, or maybe they’re too early and nothing has actually happened yet.

 Me: They might loop back on themselves.